 I will serve strawberry cake with cream cheese frosting forever and ever, amen.
 I just adore the tanginess of an amazing cream cheese frosting against the sweet strawberry cake.

 I also love this cream cheese frosting recipe.
 It’s the same one I use for Carrot Sheet Cake.
 It’s not too sweet, and it definitely allows the cream cheese flavor to shine!

 That said, I know a few

 weirdos friends who love pairing strawberry cake with buttercream frosting.
 Feel free to switch it up if that’s what you prefer.
 Here is my favorite buttercream frosting recipe.

-I prefer to frost these layer cakes naked style, as I love the way the pink color peeks through, but you can frost it completely if you prefer.
+I prefer to make a naked strawberry cake, partly because I’m lazy, and partly because I love the way the pink color peeks through.
+You can frost it completely if you prefer.
 This great tutorial shows you how to frost a layer cake.

 Tips For Making Easy Strawberry Cake + Common Questions

 The short answer is no, but I do recommend refrigeration, because it will keep longer in the fridge.

 Wrap any cooled, unfrosted cake layers in saran wrap and store at room temperature or in the fridge.